Best Hiking Boots of 2024/25

 What We Didn’t Like: price, not the best fit for wide feet

-However, it performs similarly to a traditional hiking boot because of its solid outsoles and durable materials.
-It’s also set apart from trail runners, though, by its increased support and protection from rocks and other elements.
+It's in this hiking boot guide because it performs similarly to a traditional hiking boot.
+Solid outsoles and durable materials set it apart from trail runners, though, by its increased support and protection from rocks and other elements.
 The hard outsoles handle tough, technical trails, while the breathable synthetic uppers work well for hiking in the heat.
+So if you want a boot but don't like pressure on your ankles, the La Sportiva Spire GTX is the best shoe you can get.

 La Sportiva Spire GTX